 7. If you choose to help as a server for the event, we require that you attend a training class 30 minutes prior to your shift or contact your organizations Volunteer Coordinator to plan alternate training.

-8. Volunteers will have the ability to sample the beverages they are serving, however volunteers are required to stay sober during their shift.
+8. Volunteers will have the ability to sample the beverages they are serving, however NO alcoholic beverages may be openly consumed behind serving tables and volunteers are required to stay sober during their shift.